Best Hard Wax Beans To Buy In 2019?

 Overall it is a quality waxing product that should be OK for most people, even those with sensitive skin.

-5. Pure Clean Love Wax Beans – Best For Bikini And Pubic Hair
+5. White Tea By Waxness – Best For Bikini And Pubic Hair

-They come in three separate scents – chamomile, lavender and rose, all colored in their respective scent.
+These beans come in a few different “flavors”, all colored in their respective scent, but we prefer the white tea over the rest of them – just smells and feels better on the skin.
 Lots of people report that the scent is quite similar between all three models and some people claim that the scent is not the most pleasant one – more like a typical hair removal salon smell.

-When I tried the “PCL” I couldn’t feel any wrong smells or anything like that, but I personally only tried the lavender and it actually smelled like lavender and there were no unpleasant smells as far as I could tell.
+When I tried the Waxness White Tea I couldn’t feel any wrong smells or anything like that, but I personally only tried the lavender and it actually smelled like lavender and there were no unpleasant smells as far as I could tell.
 It could’ve been a bad batch or something, not quite sure what to make of it.

-The PCL beans come in a tall cylinder containers, much like the ones tennis balls come in.
-They are easy to open and store and they contain around 14 oz of beads.
-That should be enough for most applications – I managed to get both my legs done with a single pack and I had some left over after the procedure.
+The Waxness beans come in relatively plain large bags, much like regular beans do.
+They are easy to open and store and they contain around a full pound of beads.
+That should be more than enough for most applications – I managed to get both my legs done with a single pack and I had some leftover after the procedure.
 Keep in mind that if it is your first time using a hard wax you might use a bit more than expected till you get the hang of it – it needs some getting used to.

 The manufacturers suggest that we use a kit warmer to heat the beans in order to get the best results and I have to agree – I couldn’t get the best results using my stove to heat it in hot water.
 Microwaving was fine, but the texture became a bit stringy if I can say that.

-Overall, the PCL Lavender seems like a great waxing product at a decent price.
-It is an all natural product so there should be no allergy issues, but always try it on a small spot before using to avoid any issues and to see how it works for you before proceeding.
+Overall, the Waxness White Tea seems like a great waxing product at a decent price.
+It is an all-natural wax so there should be no allergy issues, but always try it on a small spot before using to avoid any issues and to see how it works for you before proceeding.

-6. Purean Wax – The Best Melting Beans For Body Hair
+6. Lansley Wax – The Best Melting Beans For Body Hair

-The Purean lavender beans have a somewhat lower melting point – they usually turn liquid once they reach around 131 degrees ( 55C ) which is lower compared than most other beads that melt at 140 degrees.
+The Lansley green Aloe wax beans have a somewhat lower melting point – they usually turn liquid once they reach around 131 degrees ( 55C ) which is lower compared than most other beads that melt at 140 degrees.
 They don’t set too quickly like the Satin Smooth mentioned above so you should have plenty of time spreading it on your skin.

 They are 100% natural hard wax beans and even people with allergic reactions should be able to use them without any issues.
 It worked just as well as other waxes I tried on this review list and I can’t really find any faults with it.
 The added bonus of quick heating to application time was very nice as I didn’t have to waste too much time waiting for it to melt.

-The Purean beans come in a single flavor only – the almighty lavender.
+The Lansley beans come in a single flavor only – the almighty Aloe.
 The scent is not too strong but a rather mild one.
 It is very pleasant, that if you like lavender, of course.
-It is a much milder scent than the PCL above, for example.
+It is a much milder scent than the white tea above, for example.

 They are a bit on the pricey side.
 Amazon sells them quite expensively and you really don’t get much for your money – the pack weighs only 10.6 ounces or 300 grams.
 That should be enough for waxing a single leg, but if you want to do both legs at the same time you’ll have to spread it really thinly in order to have enough wax for both legs.
 For example, the Satin Smooth comes in containers of 14 oz or 24 oz in some markets.

-Overall it is a very high-quality wax, but it tends to be expensive in the long run.
+Overall the Lansley brand is a very high-quality wax, but it tends to be expensive in the long run.
 It also doesn’t come with its own branded warmer which makes the value even less competitive.

 7. Yansu Waxing Beans – Best For Budget And Home Use